dolfandringa/PythonProjectStructureDemo/README.md

 if you haven't installed this package in your pythonpath anywhere (through virtualenv or side wide).

 Note now I modify the PYTHONPATH environment variable to tell nose2 where to find the package.
 I also use relative imports inside my package to make sure all modules can be found.

+In subpackage/utils.py I actually import from the parent directory with the absolute import